HHS/simpler-grants-gov/documentation/decisions/adr/000n-backend-tooling.md

 ## Options Considered

-1. Use a curated collection of Python libraries (described below)
+1. Use a curated collection of Python libraries from Flask template repository (described below)
 2. Use a different or modified set of Python libraries

 ### Dependency Management